 - whether a particular employer is registered

-- the employer's rate group
+- the employer's class or predominant class

 - whether the employer is in Schedule 1 or 2